 In the central part of the screen, an employee can see all information related to clients.
 On the right side panel, it's easy to access messages and notifications, view daily tasks, add new events and reminders to the calendar.

 Further, this design is intuitive.
 All key information is located on one screen, so employees can easily navigate and quickly find exactly what they need.
-This kind of approach results in user satisfaction and comfort since their daily tasks aren't causing any frustration or stress.
+This kind of approach to core banking software design results in user satisfaction and comfort since their daily tasks aren't causing any frustration or stress.

-The designer of this concept created it with the goal to be so simple and understandable that even her grandma could learn it.
+The designer of this banking back office design concept created it with the goal to be so simple and understandable that even her grandma could learn it.
 And, we believe that's a great indicator to measure the usability of a service.

-In this design, emphasis is mainly put on a combination of stylish and classical, serious-looking interface that's complemented by well thought-out features.
+In this modern financial dashboard design, emphasis is mainly put on a combination of stylish and classical, serious-looking interface that's complemented by well thought-out features.

 Right at the top, a 'Smart Search' input is displayed.
 With this easy-to-spot search field, the banking employee can conveniently look up any kind of information needed.
 In designing this feature Mike has cleverly reduced overstuffing of the workplace that's common in traditional banking back-office systems.
 It's done by creating one search box instead of several separate ones in every block.